infinyon/fluvio-client-wasm/README.md

 Now go edit `js/index.js` to try your work.

 ### Rust Tests
+* `make run-fluvio-websocket-proxy` in one terminal.
 * `make test`  will run the rust tests in a headless browser.